 - Place in a baking pan; add 3/4 in. of boiling water to pan.
 Bake, uncovered, at 325° for 30-35 minutes or until centers are just set (mixture will jiggle).
 Remove ramekins from water bath; cool for 10 minutes.
 Cover and refrigerate for at least 4 hours.

-- Carefully, run a knife around edge of pans to loosen; invert each dish onto a rimmed serving dish.
+- Carefully run a knife around edges of ramekins to loosen; invert each dish onto a rimmed serving dish.
 Sprinkle with additional cinnamon if desired.
 Serve immediately.
-Yield: 6 servings.

 Nutrition Facts1 serving: 233 calories, 3g fat (1g saturated fat), 108mg cholesterol, 218mg sodium, 44g carbohydrate (42g sugars, 2g fiber), 9g protein.

 Reading all of the 5-star reviews makes me think it must have been just me.
 I turned over the ramekins to put the flans on serving plates, and the insides were so runny that it was a soupy mush all over, and the outsides were so done they were curdled.
 I've made plain (unflavored) flans quite a few times before without any problem with the centers not setting, so I'm not sure what I did wrong here.
 I was also disappointed because I thought the pumpkin flavor would be more noticeable, but I didn't taste it much.